neuralmagic/deepsparse/notebooks/README.md

 Here you will find notebooks detailing workflows to get started with the DeepSparse Engine.

-If you have some notebook(s) utilizing DeepSparse, please open a PR so it can be included under our Community notebooks.
+If you have some notebook(s) utilizing DeepSparse, please open a Pull Request so it can be included under our Community notebooks.

 ## Notebooks